stong123566/Zappy.API/v2.0/Custom3rdPartyOrders.md

-# Create new third-party orders
+# Create new Custom third-party orders
 To use this API, please contact the administrator to apply for third-party integration (Custom) first.

 - Endpoint: /api/2.0/custom/create